bjarketol/cv/README.md

 # Academic CV

-This repo contains my academic CV, available as a [PDF](cv-gboeing.pdf).
-It generally conforms to Karen Kelsky's guidelines, with some tweaks for clearer information presentation and nicer typography.
+This repository contains my academic CV.

+The CV is build on the CV of Geoff Boeing https://github.com/gboeing/cv ..